 We intend to grow by securing new concessions at the airports in which we currently operate and at additional airports in the continental United States and Canada, while maintaining a high renewal rate for our existing concessions.
-Airport authorities are dedicating more commercial space to concession opportunities and adopting a more comprehensive approach to its development.
+Airport authorities are dedicating more commercial space to concession opportunities, aiming to develop a sense of place within the airport, and are adopting a more comprehensive approach to its development.

-According to the Airports Council International - North America (ACI-NA), airports will need to spend an estimated \$130 billion on infrastructure between 2017 - 2021 to accommodate growth in passenger and cargo activity, rehabilitate existing facilities, and support aircraft innovation.
+According to the Airports Council International - North America (ACI-NA), airports will need to spend an estimated \$130 billion on infrastructure between 2019 - 2021 to accommodate growth in passenger and cargo activity, rehabilitate existing facilities, and support aircraft innovation.
 This activity supports the growing whitespace opportunity in our industry with additional space for retail and dining concessions in order to enhance the travel experience for passengers and offset the cost of development.